Adroiti/docs-for-code-review-tools/tfsec/azure-authorization-limit-role-actions.md

-Pattern: Missing use of targeted permissions for roles
+Pattern: Missing use of targeted permissions for Azure roles

 Issue: -